Antimortine/epet-theory/manuscript/05_argumentation.md

 **5.1.6.
 Global Availability (GWT) for Integration and Access:**
 Using GWT for integration and access is grounded in its empirical support.
 *   **Scientific data:** Conscious perception correlates with late, widespread neural activation ("ignition," P3b component), involving prefrontal-parietal networks, consistent with broadcasting in a global workspace [@dehaeneCerebralMechanismsWord2001; @sergentTimingBrainEvents2005; @dehaeneConsciousnessBrainDeciphering2014].
 Split-brain studies highlight the role of large-scale integration for unified conscious access [@gazzanigaCerebralSpecializationInterhemispheric2000].
+Furthermore, empirical studies of mindfulness meditation [@lutzAttentionRegulationMonitoring2008; @tangNeuroscienceMindfulnessMeditation2015] reveal systematic modulations in attention networks and DMN connectivity, findings that EPET can account for through mechanisms like shifts in the precision-weighting of interoceptive versus exteroceptive prediction errors, illustrating how alterations in self-model stability give rise to distinct conscious states.

 *   **Buddhist concepts:** GWT offers a plausible neural basis for how diverse aspects of experience, analyzed via the ***Khandhas***, become integrated into the unified field of moment-to-moment consciousness (***Viññāṇa***) [@bodhiComprehensiveManualAbhidhamma2000].

 ## 5.2.
 Support for Thesis 2: Integration and Unity of Experience without a Substantial "Self"